qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 Current Manager: Nathan Woodrow

-The QEP manager controls the flow of QEPs that are in the work and the overall system.
+The QEP manager controls the flow of QEPs that are in the queue and the overall QEP process.

 The QEP manager has the following rights: